Boris Mijatovič: Career

 Mijatovič started his career at his hometown club NK Rudat Velenje at the age of 8.
 He rose through the ranks and made his league debut for the club in 2006 against NK Zagorje.
 Mijatovič made 39 league appearances and scored 1 goal for Rudar.

 On 15 July 2009 he signed a 2-year contract with NK Celje.
+He moved to Swiss third tier-side FC Staad in 2012.